 District sponsored online courses are offered for Inservice points during designated times throughout the year.
 A list of available learning opportunities is posted on the District Web under Online Courses.
 Should a participant register for and not complete two district sponsored online courses, the participant may not be permitted to register for additional courses without prior approval from the Director of Professional Development.

-Participants who have not submitted coursework within the first 10 days of the course time-frame will be dropped from the course by the facilitator.
+Participants who have not submitted coursework within the first 15 days of the course time-frame will be dropped from the course by the facilitator.
+Once the course has started, participants that fall more than a month (4 weeks) behind will be dropped from the course.

 School-based online courses may be created and facilitated by district trained teachers.
-This coursework will be recorded as school-based Inservice hours by the school Inservice Representative.
+This coursework will be recorded as school-based Inservice hours by the school Inservice

+Representative.
 Guidelines to ensure consistency will be presented in the facilitator training.